The Inevitable Tax Solution

 ONE TAX FOR ALL – SALES AND TRANSACTION TAX SYSTEM

-To be clear no one will dispute the need to pay taxes to fund the states' and the nation's infrastructure and essential services.
+To be clear no one will dispute the need to pay taxes to fund the states’

 250 years ago, Ben Franklin said, “There is nothing certain but death and taxes.”

-It is certain, the United States needs just “One Tax For All” to unleash the wealth of the Nation.”
+It is certain we need taxes, but we need just “One Tax For All” to unleash the wealth of the Nation.

-The lowest tax rate possible
+The lowest tax rate possible.

-The easiest tax to administer and collect, with the least number of rules, laws, and regulations
+The easiest tax to administer and collect, with the least number of rules, laws, and regulations.

-A tax that creates maximum cash flow for the economy
+A tax that creates maximum cash flow for the economy.

-A tax that will collect enough funds to maintain a balanced budget
+A tax that will collect enough funds to maintain a balanced budget.

-A tax that will start to pay down our national debt
+A tax that will start to pay down our national debt.

-A tax that will unleash the wealth of the United States to be the most competitive economy in the world
+A tax that will unleash the wealth of the United States to be the most competitive economy in the world.

 “Everything should be made as simple as possible, but not simpler.”
 Einstein

 Today federal and state governments use a variety of taxes to try to keep up with the growing demands of the nation’s infrastructure and government services.
-Look at the current list of taxes:
+Look at the current and proposed list of taxes:

-Federal and State Income Tax
+• Federal Income Tax

-State Consumer Sales Tax
+• State Consumer Sales Tax

-Capital Gains Tax
+• Capital Gains Tax

 Why are taxes so complicated?
 Why are there so many tax systems?